esmitt/ClippingBoxWidget/README.md

 ### Installation

-Dillinger requires [Cmake] to create the project, using a GUI or a simple `cmake` command.
+It requires [Cmake] to create the project, using a GUI or a simple `cmake` command.

 >To do: close the clipped area with new polydata